-ENGLISH I - C

-Credit: 1.00 Required: Freshmen
+ENGLISH I - C Credit: 1.00 Required: Freshmen Prerequisite: Administrative Placement This course includes the fundamentals of grad

 This course includes the fundamentals of grammar and writing and a review of study skills and library orientation.
 Reading activities include mythology, poetry, drama and a novel.
 Student writing activities will emphasize the development of correct sentence structure and paragraph writing.